MrOlm/inStrain/docs/user_manual.rst

 * Pairs must be above some minimum nucleotide identity (ANI) value.
 For example if reads in a pair are 100bp each, and each read has a single mismatch, the ANI of that pair would be 0.99

-Next, using only read pairs that pass filters, a number of microdiveristy metrics are calculated on a scaffold-by-scaffold basis.
+Next, using only read pairs that pass filters, a number of :term:`microdiversity` metrics are calculated on a scaffold-by-scaffold basis.
 This includes:

 * Calculate the coverage at each position along the scaffold